U.S.-Canadian Hog Trade: Market Integration at Work

 Final determinations from DOC on the CVD and the AD investigations are due in early March 2005.
 The ITC is to issue a final determination concerning injury to the U.S. hog production industry in late April 2005.
 If DOC makes affirmative determinations in either the CVD or the AD investigations, and the ITC makes an affirmative final injury determination, countervailing duties and/or antidumping penalty orders will be issued.

-Market Integration in the North American Hog Industries, USDA, Economic Research Service, November 2004
+Market Integration in the North American Hog Industries, by Mildred Haley, USDA, Economic Research Service, November 2004